-To determine if your symptoms (snoring, day time sleepiness, etc.) are signs that you have OSA, a sleep study needs to be conducted.
-Most of the time, sleep studies can be conducted at home.
-A simple sleep-monitoring device is sent home, to be worn for one to two nights.
-A Board Certified Sleep Physician interprets the data from the device.
+To determine if your symptoms (snoring, day-time sleepiness, etc.) are signs that you have OSA, we recommend running a sleep study.
+Many times, sleep studies can be conducted at home.
+A simple sleep-monitoring device is sent home, worn for one to two nights.
+A Board Certified Sleep Physician then interprets the data from the device.

 Oral Appliance Therapy

-An oral appliance fits just like a sports mouth guard or orthodontic retainer, and is only worn while you sleep.
+Worn while you sleep, an oral appliance fits just like a sports mouth guard or orthodontic retainer.
 Oral appliances open your upper airway by supporting your jaw in a forward position.
-Research shows that oral appliance therapy is an effective treatment option for snoring and Obstructive Sleep Apnea (OSA).
+Research supports that oral appliance therapy is an effective treatment option for snoring and Obstructive Sleep Apnea (OSA).

 The process for Oral Appliance Therapy is as follows:

-3. A sleep study will be conducted – most of the time we can provide an at home sleep study
+- A sleep study will be conducted – most of the time we can provide an at home sleep study.

-4. A Board Certified Sleep Physician will analyze your sleep study data and, if applicable, write you a prescription for a custom-made oral appliance
+- A Board Certified Sleep Physician will analyze your sleep study data and, if applicable, write you a prescription for a custom-made oral appliance.

-5. Return to our office for a fitting and fabrication of the appliance
+- Return to our office for a fitting and fabrication of the appliance.

 Oral Appliance Therapy vs. CPAP

 An oral appliance offers 70% the efficacy of a positive pressure device (CPAP).
-An oral appliance contributes to having more energy during the day, more restful sleep, as well as warding off many diseases.
-Most patients prefer an oral appliance over CPAP because it is easy to wear, easy to care for, portable, and doesn’t make the noise that a CPAP machine does.
+An oral appliance helps with having more energy during the day, more restful sleep, and wards off many diseases.
+Most patients prefer an oral appliance over CPAP as it is easy to wear, easier to care for, portable, and doesn’t make the noise that a CPAP machine makes.

 Making and Fitting Your Oral Appliance

-Once a diagnosis is confirmed and the physician prescribes treatment for a sleep appliance, you will return to our clinic for digital impressions and models of your teeth to be made and sent out to a dental lab.
-Once the appliance is created, you’ll return to ensure the appliance fits correctly.
+Once a diagnosis is confirmed and the physician prescribes treatment for a sleep appliance, we will have you come back to our clinic for digital impressions and models of your teeth to be made and sent out to a dental lab.
+After the appliance is created, you’ll return to test the appliance and make sure it fits correctly.
 At this appointment, we will adjust the appliance to maximize its comfort and effectiveness as well as give you instructions on home care and maintenance.